nyc-crh/site/content/gallery/ny-institute-for-deaf.md

 In 1867, the Institution for the Improved Instruction of Deaf-Mutes (now the Lexington School for the Deaf) opened and taught only with oral methods, and other schools as well taught only lip reading and articulation rather than sign language.[^8]

 American Sign Language was kept alive through Deaf social clubs, but it did not start to become part of a formal deaf education again until the late 1960s.
-Educators of the Deaf were still opposed to teaching sign language until the 1980s.[^9] At [JHS 47](/gallery/ps47), a public school for the Deaf, sign language was finally reintroduced in 1998 after growing advocacy by Deaf students, including a push for a Deaf principal in 1994.[^10]
+Educators of the Deaf were still opposed to teaching sign language until the 1980s.[^9] At [J.H.S.
+47](/gallery/ps47), a public school for the Deaf, sign language was finally reintroduced in 1998 after growing advocacy by Deaf students, including a push for a Deaf principal in 1994.[^10]

 [^1]: Susan Wurtzburg and Lyle Campbell, “North American Indian Sign Language: Evidence of Its Existence before European Contact,” *International Journal of American Linguistics* 61, no. 2 (1995): 153–67.